 - 7. Community Involvement

-- Your organization will use reasonable efforts towards reviewing and potentially supporting opportunities for the diverse youth of MLSE Foundation and MLSE’s Launchpad organization (e.g. through things such as educational tours of your facility, internships, volunteering, or presentations about your organization for MLSE Launchpad youth) which can be further discussed and arranged with MLSE.
+- Your organization will use reasonable efforts towards reviewing and potentially supporting opportunities for the diverse youth in the GTA (e.g. through educational tours of your facility, internships, volunteering, etc.).

 - 8. Records, Right to Audit and Reviews